 It’s also located right next to Coral World Ocean Park, one of St. Thomas's most popular tourist attractions.
 You can sign up for their guided tour, which takes you around Coki Beach and provides expert guides to learn about the surrounding landscapes.
 The park also offers live animal exhibits, aquariums, and beautiful outdoor trails to hike.

-There are several luxury accommodations around the beach if you're looking for a place to stay in St. Thomas.
+There are several all-inclusive accommodations around the beach if you're looking for a place to stay in St. Thomas.

 Sapphire Bay Beach

 Sapphire Bay Beach is located on the eastern shore of St. Thomas and offers snorkelers a stunning white sand beach with clear waters and a sandy bottom.
 The east end of the beach is a one of the other great snorkeling spots that offers a coral reef teeming with amazing sea creatures.

 The beach isn’t too big, so while your snorkeling area might be limited, it still offers a great experience, and you can observe scenic views of St John.
 The wind is pretty strong around this area, so windsurfing and other water sports are pretty popular.
 The marina offers jet ski rentals and parasailing experiences offered by Parasail Virgin Islands.